dalyea/coronavirus/README.md

 * deaths

 This data is culled from various state and county health departments and other online sources.
 It is assumed that the data, to whatever degree it is accurate, is at least representative of the scope of the outbreak in individual counties.
 Some county results were cross-referenced with Wiki pages and, while there were almost always some differences, the NY Times data was generally within +/-3% of what is expressed in Wiki tables.
 Note that some counties, depending on government county agencies, do not report updated numbers on weekends.

+#### Summary Counts

+There are 1,797 U.S. counties in the data.
+Some of these are not actually counties, but rather cities or regions.
+In the analysis below, a qualifying criteria is used so as to examine only the hardest hit counties.
+For March 27, 2020 results, as shown, only counties with 50+ total reported cases are analyzed, resulting in 216 counties being included.

 ## Approach